Help

 If your entry list is already in a spreadsheet, you can import it directly rather than typing each competitor by hand.
 On the Competitors tab, click Import CSV (or press i) and select a CSV file.

 The importer shows each column in the file alongside a sample of its values.
-Use the dropdown next to each column to map it to a competitor field — sail number, helm name, boat name, class, crew name, club, gender, age, or fleet.
+Use the dropdown next to each column to map it to a competitor field — sail number, helm name, boat name, class, crew name, club, gender, age, division, or fleet.
 Columns you do not need can be left as (ignore).
 Sail number is the only required mapping; all other fields are optional.
-Fleet columns named Fleet or Division are detected automatically, as are columns named Class (mapped to boat class) and Crew.
+A column named Fleet is detected as the fleet; Division or Category map to the subdivision field; Class maps to boat class, and Crew to the crew name.

 A competitor can be assigned to more than one fleet by separating fleet names with a pipe character in the fleet column — for example, PY|M15 enters a Melges 15 in both the PY handicap fleet and the M15 scratch fleet.
 This matches the convention used by Sailwave exports.